Tigrinya language: Speakers

 There is no general name for the people who speak Tigrinya.
 In Eritrea, Tigrinya speakers are officially known as the Bəher-Təgrəñña or Tigrinya people.
 In Ethiopia, a Tigrayan, that is a native of Tigray, who also speaks the Tigrinya language, is referred to in Tigrinya as təgraway (male), təgrawäyti (female), tägaru (plural).
 Bəher roughly means "nation" in the ethnic sense of the word in Tigrinya, Tigre, Amharic and Ge'ez.
 The Jeberti in Eritrea also speak Tigrinya.

-Tigrinya is the most widely spoken language in Eritrea (see Demographics of Eritrea), and the fourth most spoken language in Ethiopia after Amharic, Oromo, and Somali.
+Tigrinya is the most widely spoken language in Eritrea, and the fourth most spoken language in Ethiopia after Amharic, Oromo, and Somali.
 It is also spoken by large immigrant communities around the world, in countries including Sudan, Saudi Arabia, Israel, Denmark, Germany, Uganda, Italy, Sweden, the United Kingdom, Canada and the United States.
 In Australia, Tigrinya is one of the languages broadcast on public radio via the multicultural Special Broadcasting Service.

 Tigrinya dialects differ phonetically, lexically, and grammatically.
 No dialect appears to be accepted as a standard.
 Even though the most spread and used in, for example books, movies and news is the Asmara dialect.